kaustheta99/ApnaInsti-FlutterApp/README.md

 # InstiApp

-Flutter App for Indian Institute of Technology, Bombay (for iOS support)
+Flutter App for Indian Institute of Technology, Kharagpur (for iOS support)

 ## Changelog